-Post too early and most people will be asleep.
-Post too late and a lot of people will be at work, etc, etc.
+Post too early, and most people will be asleep.
+Post too late, and many people will be at work, and so on.

 This area is where users can view new content from people they don’t yet follow and is similar to Instagram’s ‘Explore’ tab.
 Getting your content posted at the right time will increase your chances of getting a good reaction from people.

 Another thing to bear in mind is that trends are forever changing.
-Just because something worked well in the past, doesn’t mean to say it will do the same again now.
-To get the most engagement from users you need to do your research first and get prepped.
+Just because something worked well in the past doesn’t mean it will do the same again now.
+You need to do your research first and get prepped to get the most engagement from users.

-But, if you want to reach maximum viewers worldwide, you need to consider all countries user’s and when they like to visit their favourite social media platform.
+But, if you want to reach maximum viewers worldwide, you need to consider all country’s users and when they like to visit their favorite social media platform.

-What Are The Best Times to Post on TikTok Every Day?
+What Are the Best Times to Post on TikTok Every Day in 2023?

 When are users most engaged?

-There have been various studies carried out by many different TikTok users in which to determine the best time to post on TikTok.
+Many different TikTok users have conducted various studies to determine the best time to post on TikTok.

-While there are other factors to consider alongside this, it is certainly a good starting ground.
+While other factors to consider alongside this, it is certainly a good starting ground.

-Research shows the following times to be the best times to post on TikTok for engagement:
+Research shows the following to be the best times to post on TikTok for engagement in 2023: